 An insurance policy to meet the cost of these disbursements (should you lose your work injury claim) can be obtained via your solicitor.

-Click whiplash compensation lawyer to see our article (using a road accident as an example) that describes why your solicitor might wish to instruct a barrister before settling your work accident claim.
+See our whiplash compensation lawyer article (using a road accident as an example) that describes why your solicitor might wish to instruct a barrister before settling your work accident claim.

 Your solicitor can put in place a barrister’s conditional fee agreement – whereby the barristers fees are met in a similar way to those of your solicitor under a no win no fee agreement.

 Are there any other types of legal funding agreements for solicitors’ fees other than conditional fee agreements?

 There are many other types of legal funding agreements available to meet your solicitor’s fees for a work accident claim.
 However, most are far more expensive than conditional fee agreements and practical reality are generally not considered (with the exception of legal protection cover).